Bryan Cranston: Acting credits and accolades

-He has received two Critics' Choice Movie Awards, a Drama Desk Award, six Emmy Awards, two Golden Globe Awards, a Laurence Olivier Award, five Screen Actors Guild Awards, and two Tony Awards as well as nominations for an Academy Award and a British Academy Film Award, and a Directors Guild of America Award.
+He has received two Critics' Choice Movie Awards, a Drama Desk Award, seven Emmy Awards, two Golden Globe Awards, a Laurence Olivier Award, five Actor Awards, and two Tony Awards as well as nominations for an Academy Award and a British Academy Film Award, and a Directors Guild of America Award.

 He won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series four times (2008, 2009, 2010, and 2014) playing Walter White in the AMC crime drama series Breaking Bad (2008–2013).
 After becoming a producer of the show in 2011, he also won the award for Outstanding Drama Series twice.
 He was Emmy-nominated for playing Hal in the Fox sitcom Malcolm in the Middle (2000–2006), Lyndon B. Johnson in All the Way (2016), and Curb Your Enthusiasm (2018).

 On stage, he won two Tony Awards for Best Actor in a Play for his performances as Lyndon B. Johnson in Robert Schenkkan's historical epic All the Way (2014) and Howard Beale in Lee Hall's dramatic play Network (2019).
-For the later, he reprised the role in London winning the Laurence Olivier Award for Best Actor.
+For the latter, he reprised the role in London winning the Laurence Olivier Award for Best Actor.